Ruggiero-Santo/NATMS/README.md

 A &rarr; b , &not; A &rarr; b

-in which we will have as a result the node b with a single environment {A} when in reality it should also be present {$\neg A$}, so the label is therefore not complete.
+in which we will have as a result the node b with a single environment {A} when in reality it should also be present {&not;A}, so the label is therefore not complete.
 This change solves this problem without affecting the performance and the results of the previous changes.